ometman/budget-app/README.md

   ```
   Or start PgAdmin

+  - Make sure 'config/database.yml' is configured appropriately.
+  - Create the database specified in the above file and migrate
+     ```
+      bundle exec rails db:create
+    ```
+    ```
+      bundle exec rails db:migrate
+    ```

-- Launch the app with the following command to start the rails server:
+- Now launch the app with the following command to start the rails server:
-  ``
+    ```
-  rails s
+      bundle exec rails s
- ``
+    ```

 - Voila!
 Now, go to the browser and enter: localhost:3000 or 127.0.0.1:3000